City Parks Foundation

 Evaluation of Concurrent Site

 We analyzed and coded the content on the CPF website and devised a 45-card sort conducted by 7 participants in a semi-moderated setting, utilizing the think-aloud method.
-The card sort results helped us theorize where to place specific event information in terms of architectural hierarchy.
+Based on how participants naturally organized the information, we were able theorize how to best design the information hierarchy and architecture.

 - You have been wanting to get connected with your local community.
 Because of the prominence of park culture around your neighborhood, you know that volunteering at a nearby park would be a great way to connect with the community.
 So you are on the website of an organization that has partnered with over 300 parks in the city you are in.
 Browse the available volunteer events.